9th May 2016

 Minimal lifestyle changes, maximum benefits

 As you can see, the lifestyle changes associated with orthodontic braces are minimal and should not disrupt your life significantly.
 On the flipside, there are many long-term benefits of having orthodontic treatment.
-Straighter teeth tend to be easier to look after, helping to prevent many of the problems associated with gum disease and tooth decay, and can be a fantastic confidence booster that can change your lifestyle in positive ways.
+Straighter teeth tend to be easier to look after, helping to prevent problems associated with gum disease and tooth decay.
+Straighter teeth can be a fantastic confidence booster that can change your lifestyle in positive ways.

 To find out more about orthodontic braces in South West London at Crescent Lodge Dental Practice, give us a call on 020 7622 533 to book a consultation.